Cleveland House FAQs

 How much does it cost to use a Ronald McDonald Family Room?

-Thanks to the generosity of our volunteers and donors, the services of a Ronald McDonald Family Room are provided at no cost or low cost.
+Thanks to the generosity of our volunteers and donors, the services of a Ronald McDonald Family Room are provided at no cost to families.
 We charge $.50 for bottled water and other beverages for the families using the facilities.

-What is the relationship between McDonald’s and Ronald McDonald House of Cleveland?
+What is the relationship between McDonald’s and Ronald McDonald House Charities of Northeast Ohio?

-While the McDonald’s corporation is a partner in care, Ronald McDonald House of Cleveland is neither owned nor fully funded by McDonald’s.
+While the McDonald’s corporation is a founding mission partner, Ronald McDonald House Charities of Northeast Ohio, Inc. is a is neither owned nor fully funded by McDonald’s.
 Learn more about our relationship with McDonald’s.

-How is Ronald McDonald House Charities of Northeast Ohio funded?
+How is Ronald McDonald House Charities of Northeast Ohio, Inc. funded?

 How can I support Ronald McDonald House Charities of Northeast Ohio?